-Along a half-moon of cabins lining Miller Bay on Lake Osakis, a gloopy dark sludge covers the waterfront, preventing swimming and boating, and residents are trying to figure out where it came from.
+OSAKIS, Minn. — Along a half-moon of cabins lining Miller Bay on Lake Osakis, a gloopy dark sludge covers the waterfront, preventing swimming and boating.

 “There’s 10-15 cabins in that little stretch that just had their lakeshore destroyed,” said Janice Hauri, one of the cabin owners.
 “It was so thick we couldn’t walk through it.
 The muck was so deep that you would sink up to a foot.”

-Hauri gave the Echo Press pictures showing her dog running along a sandy beach in a previous year.
+Hauri gave pictures to Forum News Service showing her dog running along a sandy beach in a previous year.
 In 2019, she said, the water level was so high that it splashed muck over the rocks in front of her cabin.
 In 2020, the water level dropped, exposing muck like she’d never seen in the decades she has spent summers there.

 She was a child when her parents bought the place in 1985.

 “It used to be a great place to be,” she said.
 “Now it’s more like a swamp.”